charankumarpalla/laughing-buddha/Java/1.JVM/ReadMe.md

 # **JVM** = Class loader system + runtime data area + Execution Engine.

+Every developer who uses Java knows that Java bytecode runs in a JRE (Java Runtime Environment).
+The most important element of the JRE is Java Virtual Machine (JVM), which analyzes and executes Java byte code.
+Java developers do not need to know how JVM works.
+So many great applications and libraries have already been developed without developers understanding JVM deeply.
+However, if you understand JVM, you will understand Java more, and will be able to solve the problems which seem to be so simple but unsolvable.

+The JRE is composed of the Java API and the JVM.
+The role of the JVM is to read the Java application through the Class Loader and execute it along with the __[Java API](#JavaApi)__.

 JVM turns into an occurrence of JRE at runtime of a Java program.
 It is generally known as a runtime interpreter.
 JVM — to a great extent — helps in the deliberation of internal execution from the software engineers who make utilization of libraries for their projects from JDK.

 ![](/Java/ResourcesFiles/Pictures/HotSpot%20JVM%20Architecture.png?raw=true)